jakob-bagterp/browserist/docs/settings/comparison-to-selenium/browser-types.md

 ```

 ### Selenium Mixed with Browserist
-Alternatively, mix Selenium with Browserist:
+Alternatively, you can mix Selenium with Browserist:

 ```python linenums="1"
 from browserist import Browser, BrowserSettings, BrowserType